alfie-ns/alfie-ns.github.io/about.md

 - Strong background in mathematics (80% in recent assessment) to drive AI innovation

 - Demonstrated proactive initiative and ability to circumvent memory challenges by creating a maths notebook, thereby serving as an effective backup for      reference.
-This strategy has been instrumental in adapting to and managing recovery from a past severe health issue.
+This strategy has been instrumental in adapting to and managing recovery from said past severe health issue.

 - Aspiring to follow in the footsteps of previous Maths PhD mentor by pursuing advanced education in AI/ML